Arcwise Analytic Stratification, Whitney Fibering Conjecture and Zariski Equisingularity: Construction of trivializations

 \section{Construction of {\aaa } trivializations}

-In this section we use Whitney Interpolation and Puiseux with parameter theorem to construct {\aaa } trivializations of equisingular (in the sense of Zariski) families of plane curve singularities.
-In Part \ref{Part1:Zariski} we will extend this construction to the Zariski equisingular families of hypersurface singularities of arbitrary number of variables.
+In this section we use the Whitney Interpolation and the Puiseux with parameter theorem to construct {\aaa } trivializations of equisingular (in the sense of Zariski) families of plane curve singularities.
+In Part \ref{Part1:Zariski} we will extend this construction to the Zariski equisingular families of hypersurface singularities in an arbitrary number of variables.

 Let

 be a unitary polynomial in $z\in \K$ with $\K$-analytic coefficients $c_i(t,x)$ defined on $U_{\varepsilon,r} = U_{\varepsilon} \times U_r $, where $ U_\varepsilon = \{t\in \K^m; \|t\|< \varepsilon\}$, $U_r= \{x\in \K; | x|<r\}$ .
 Here $t$ is considered as a parameter.
 Suppose that the discriminant $\Delta_{F_{red}} (t,x)$ of $F_{red}$ is of the form